 5. The Best Fujifilm Camera for Professionals: Fujifilm X-T4

-The Fujifilm X-T4 (Check it out on Amazon) is the camera to buy for professionals who are shooting a range of subjects or are on the go a lot.
+The Fujifilm X-T4 is the camera to buy for professionals who are shooting a range of subjects or are on the go a lot.
 I have shot shoots for major clients with my old X-T2 and I still would now.
 It’s sensor is again the 26.1MP APS-C X-Trans CMOS 4.
 It has the best IBIS that Fujifilm makes with an amazing 6.5 stops which makes those long telephoto lens and low light shots much easier to create.

 I love the design, the top dials have that classic rangefinder feel and the magnesium alloy body feels cool and robust.

 The X-T4 uses the NP-W235 Battery which is a big improvement on the previous batteries common throughout the X-Series cameras.
 They’re rated for a much larger 600 shots per charge.

 There’s a new switch under the shutter speed dial which switches between stills and video modes too which is a welcome addition.
 It also keeps the settings you’ve applied stored so if you’re shooting both video and stills on the same shoot (which many photographers are now) then it makes the transition between much smoother and intuitive.